jenewland1999/PatatapClone/README.md

 # Patatap Recreation

-Utilising JavaScript libraries to recreate a simplified version of [Patatap](https://patatap.com/).
+Using JavaScript libraries to recreate the core functionality of [Patatap](https://patatap.com/).